Eight killed in attack on Boulcott Farm

 16 May 1846

-The taua crossed the Heretaunga (Hutt) River at dawn and surprised the garrison.
-Six soldiers were killed and two more Europeans were mortally wounded in the attack, a demoralising blow to the settler community.
-When an armed patrol was ambushed near Taitā a month later, one soldier was mortally wounded.
-In July Governor George Grey responded by arresting Ngāti Toa’s paramount chief, Te Rauparaha.
-Te Rangihaeata withdrew from Battle Hill above the Horokiri Valley in mid-August, effectively ending Ngāti Toa resistance in the Wellington region.
+Six soldiers were killed and two more Europeans were mortally wounded in the attack, which was a demoralising blow to the settler community.
+An armed patrol in the same area was ambushed a month later with four further fatalities.
+In July Governor Grey responded by arresting Ngāti Toa’s paramount chief, Te Rauparaha.
+In mid-August, Te Rangihaeata withdrew from Battle Hill, effectively ending Ngāti Toa resistance in the Wellington region.

 Community contributions